-GREATER TORONTO – As a year of tight new-home inventories has drawn to a close, statistics released by the Building Industry and Land Development Association (BILD) show that the GTA’s brand-new homes have been fetching some of their highest prices ever.
+GREATER TORONTO – As a year of tight new-home inventories has drawn to a close, statistics released by the Building Industry and Land Development Association (BILD) show that the GTA average price for new homes has been reaching some of the highest prices ever.

-According to a BILD press release issued December 22, November saw Greater Toronto’s average price for a newly-built detached home climb to $1,230,961 – reflecting what the Toronto Star called a “staggering” 27-per-cent increase over the previous November’s average of about $972,970.
+According to a BILD press release issued December 22, November saw the GTA average price for a newly-built detached home climb to $1,230,961 – reflecting what the Toronto Star called a “staggering” 27-per-cent increase over the previous November’s average of about $972,970.

 Unsurprisingly, the upward price trends coincided with another month of relatively low new-home inventory in the GTA.